Follow the Fish

 What is the Follow the Fish movement and what are we asking for?

-The Follow the Fish movement brings together key players in the seafood supply chain such as seafood businesses, consumer organisations, chefs, restaurants and civil society from the EU and beyond.
-Our goal is to collectively tell EU decision-makers that we want to know where the fish we buy comes from, what species it is and how it was caught, and that this information should be available for all seafood products.
+The Follow the Fish movement brings together key players in the seafood supply chain such as seafood businesses, consumer organisations, chefs, restaurants, policy makers, and civil society from the EU and beyond.
+Our goal is to collectively tell EU decision makers that we want to know where the fish we buy comes from, what species it is how it was caught, as well as the vessel’s country of registration, and that this information should be available for all seafood products.

 We therefore are calling on the EU to:

-- Require visible information on the packaging on species, origin, fishing gear, and production method for all seafood products.
+- Basic information such as species, origin, fishing gear and production method should be required for all seafood products.

 - Require restaurants, hotels and other mass caterers to provide this key information to their customers.